All Episodes

 Thank you.

-And I'm and I'm kind of disappointed in some other talk show hosts too.
+And I'm kind of disappointed in some other talk show hosts, too.

-I'm not gonna mention any names or anything, but I'm just gonna say that um they're not right now stopping what they're doing and starting to concentrate on Hillary, the great evil and Obama.
+I'm not going to mention any names or anything, but I'm just going to say that they're not right now stopping what they're doing and starting to concentrate on Hillary, the great evil, and Obama.

-If you attack Obama's last part of his of his uh term, he won't be getting away with all the stuff he's pushing with the liberal gender gender in all the states.
+If you attack Obama's last part of his term, he won't be getting away with all the stuff he's pushing with the liberal gender in all the states.

 It's no wonder why Texas wants to secede.